 Monetary policy works like a dog on a leash.

-Because, what if the dog does not want to stand up or walk faster (does not ask for credit)?
-How can you make him?
+Because, what if the economy does not want to stand up or walk faster (does not ask for credit)?
+How can you make it?
 By pushing on the leash (forcing credit on him)?
 Won't work, because you cannot push on a leash.

 What about incentives?
 Well, what about them.
 We have below zero interest rates, central banks are flooding the system with free money, even after all the tax breaks that business got.
 So why aren't they investing?
 What more incentives do they need?